 - FactBox takes a comprehensive approach to data security.
 It stores client data in physically secure facilities that require 2-factor access, biometric readers and is protected by armed guards.

 - Additionally, FactBox employees are under constant monitoring to make sure that they don’t have any access to any customer data.

 From the FactBox blog: Making of a Public Case: Syed, FactBox and Syed’s Lawyer

 Being able to keep up with what’s going on in federal and state courts is incredibly important for law firms.
 This used to be only available to firms that had the manpower and budget to constantly collect the information.
 Now, there are services like CourtTrax that allow smaller firms the same advantages.

-CourtTrax collects its data directly from the courts themselves.
+CourtTrax legal research services collect data directly from the courts themselves.
 This ensures that they have the most recent and accurate information available.